ReversedEkko/ReversedEkko/README.md

 ### 🔧 Projects
 Here are some projects I've worked on:

--[frc6390.ca Website]: A dynamic and engaging website with the goal of displaying the passion of FRC Team 6390.
+-[frc6390.ca Website]: Currently lead for the redesign of frc6390.ca, A dynamic and engaging website with the goal of displaying the passion of FRC Team 6390.